sameer-goel/aws-machine-learning/10_QnA.md

 - Route % of traffic to each for evaluation of best one
 - Route 100% to the model having better perforance.

+Q. IAM Policy required to create Models
+- iam:PassRole action is needed for the Amazon SageMaker action sagemaker:CreateModel

 ## Questions on Model Deploying

 Q. Validate a model Offline